mizosoft/timetable-generator/README.md

 each schedule contains the same lessons but differs only in assigned periods.

-In addition to random selection of either parent's class schedule to generate an offspring, [roulette wheel selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) is used to give the fittest parents higher probability of getting their class schedules selected.
+In addition to random selection of either parent's class schedule to generate an offspring, [roulette wheel selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) is used to provide the fittest parents higher probability of getting their class schedules selected.
 These two schemes are applied in turn each iteration.
 This allows some diversity in the population, while ensuring offsprings inherit more genes from the fittest solutions.